Mogul Embassy: All Elite Wrestling / Return to ROH (2022–2024)

-On the October 14, 2022, episode of Rampage, the Embassy made its All Elite Wrestling debut, losing to FTR and Shawn Spears.
-On the November 1, 2022, episode of Dark, the Embassy defeated the team of Fuego Del Sol along with Waves And Curls (Jaylen Brandyn and Traevon Jordan).
-On the December 5, episode of Dark: Elevation, the Embassy defeated Dan Adams, Facade and Star Rider.
+On July 23, 2022, at Death Before Dishonor, Nana returned to ROH and announced that he had purchased Tully Blanchard Enterprises.
+He subsequently reformed The Embassy with Brian Cage, Jonathan Gresham and Gates of Agony (Bishop Kaun and Toa Liona).
+Gresham was later removed from the group following his departure from ROH.
+In December 2022, Cage and Gates of Agony defeated Dalton Castle and The Boys at Final Battle to win the ROH World Six-Man Tag Team Championship.
+The victory marked the first championship won by an incarnation of The Embassy.

 On the April 7, 2023, episode of Rampage, Swerve Strickland joined the faction after he announced he was merging his own faction "Mogul Affiliates" with them.
 The group was then renamed "Mogul Embassy".
 On the July 26, 2023 episode of Dynamite, AR Fox joined the faction after helping Strickland defeat Darby Allin, but he was fired from the stable on August 23, 2023.
 On the Rampage edition of Grand Slam.
 Mogul Embassy lost the ROH World Six-Man Tag Team Championships to The Elite ("Hangman" Adam Page and The Young Bucks (Matt Jackson and Nick Jackson).
 On the November 1, 2023, episode of Dynamite, Mogul Embassy defeated The Elite to become the ROH World Six-Man Tag Team Champions for the second time.
+On November 13, 2023, it was announced that Gates of Agony (Liona and Kaun), would make their New Japan Pro-Wrestling (NJPW) debut, by competing in the 2023 World Tag League.
+The duo were announced to be competing in the A-Block.
+On November 29, Gates of Agony would seemingly join House of Torture, but would reveal it to be a trick on the following December 1st show.
+The duo finished with 4 points and were unable to qualify for the semi-finals.

 On the January 17, 2024 episode of Dynamite, Mogul Embassy lost the ROH World Six-Man Tag Team Championships to Bullet Club Gold (Jay White and The Gunns (Austin Gunn and Colten Gunn)).
 On April 21 at Dynasty, Strickland defeated Samoa Joe to win the AEW World Championship.
 This victory marked several firsts for the stable, including first singles championship and first PPV main event.
 Accordingly, in anticipation; before the match, Prince Nana adorned Swerve Strickland with the "Crown Jewel" robes established by his first client Jimmy Rave.
 On the May 8 episode of Dynamite, Brian Cage, Bishop Kaun, and Toa Liona turned on Strickland, disbanding Mogul Embassy in the process.
 Afterwards, Nana and Strickland remained aligned without the Mogul Embassy banner, while Cage, Kaun, and Liona subsequently formed a new stable called Cage of Agony.

-New Japan Pro-Wrestling (2023)

-On November 13, 2023, it was announced that Gates of Agony (Liona and Kaun), would make their New Japan Pro-Wrestling (NJPW) debut, by competing in the 2023 World Tag League.
-The duo were announced to be competing in the A-Block.
-On November 29, Gates of Agony would seemingly join House of Torture, but would reveal it to be a trick on the following December 1st show.
-The duo finished with 4 points and were unable to qualify for the semi-finals.